To better budget your limited amount of total hobby time, maximize your railroading time by minimizing your modeling time [ESSAY].

 There are a few O-scale pre-assembled plastic structures available, but they typically will be undersized in regards to the footprint required by the business indicated.
 Although these pre-assembled structures are the quick solution to decorating your layout, the better solution is usually to custom construct (including when building from a kit) your own structures, so they will fit your layout vision exactly.
 Scratch building is best done from scale plans, but you can get your measurements from a photograph, as long as you correct for perspective [EXPLANATION].
 Unless you are building a diorama for a photo shoot, a structures handling durability should always trump fine detail fragility.

-All content appearing on this webpage is FREE for personal use, being either expressly created or previously posted as anonymously accessible public on the Internet.
+being either expressly created or previously posted as anonymously accessible public on the Internet.